ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

                    |--exp1.yaml
                    |--exp2.yaml
         `
-the file ‘config_train.yaml’ points to the experiment that we want to run.
+The file ‘config_train.yaml’ points to the experiment that we want to run.
 That experiment is located in a folder ‘experiment’ contained in the config folder.
 Each experiment includes the hyperparameters needed to run the script (batch size, learning rate and number of epochs) and a value.

 The configuration file is loaded inside our script by using hydra.
 To run this experiments, the train_model.py file is called from the terminal: python src/train_model.py ---